automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Bahariasaurus.md

 # Bahariasaurus
-## Description: This obscure carnivore may have been the size of T. Rex.
+## This obscure carnivore may have been the size of T. Rex.